 Practicum credit for pre-existing paid employment is ordinarily prohibited, but there may be unusual circumstances in which students working for large, diverse clinical facilities (most often county agencies or large hospitals) may obtain practicum training in a different program, department, or clinic than the one in which they are employed.
 Such sites must have a clear training component which will materially contribute to the student's ongoing, stage-appropriate education, and must otherwise meet practicum training site requirements.
-Only up to 500 hours will be approved, and no hours will be credited prior to approval of the DCT.
+No hours will be credited prior to approval of the DCT.

 Students requesting work site approval should approach the DCT with the request as soon as possible upon entering the clinical program or obtaining the position.
 Note that because practicum hours are not awarded during the first year, such paid employment will only count towards practicum if it continues into the 2nd year and beyond.
 Verbal approval by the DCT is not enough.
-Students must wait for written approval prior to starting and counting practicum hours.
+Students must wait for written approval prior to startingand counting practicum hours.